United States intelligence operations abroad: East Asia

+China

 The New York Times reported in May 2017 that "the Chinese government systematically dismantled C.I.A. spying operations in the country starting in 2010, killing or imprisoning more than a dozen sources over two years and crippling intelligence gathering there for years afterward.
 Current and former American officials described the intelligence breach as one of the worst in decades."

+Taiwan

+Since the mid-1980s, the NSA and Taiwan's National Security Bureau have jointly operated a signals intelligence (SIGINT) listening station at Yangmingshan.